 In 2017, 33 per cent of central government activities reported that they planned staff reductions as a result of ICT investments.
 This is particularly the case in hospital activities.

 - Full set of figures

-- ICT usage in public sector
+- Digitalisation and ICT in the public sector

 The government aims to increase productivity in the public sector, which will reduce public sector staff costs.
 The share of central government activities that reported expected staff reductions following ICT investments has increased from 28 per cent in 2016 to 33 per cent in 2017.
 Seven per cent do not consider staff reductions necessary in their activities.

 - See more figures and tables in the statistics ICT usage in public sector

 Figure 1.
 The share in industries that expect staff reductions following ICT investments